 The most common side effects in phase 3 RCTs of semaglutide 2.4mg were nausea, diarrhea, vomiting and constipation.
 In the STEP 1 trial, these gastrointestinal side effects occurred more often in those receiving semaglutide vs. placebo (74.2% vs. 47.9%).
 However, most of these were mild-moderate in severity; serious adverse events occurred in 9.8% of those receiving semaglutide vs. 6.4% of those on placebo.
 Serious adverse events included serious gastrointestinal disorders (1.4% with semaglutide vs. 0% with placebo), hepatobiliary disorders (1.3% with semaglutide vs. 0.2% with placebo), gallbladder disorders (2.6% with semaglutide vs. 1.2% with placebo), and mild acute pancreatitis (0.2% with semaglutide vs. 0% placebo).
-Across all RCTs, participants experienced an average increase in heart rate of 1-4 beats per minute (bpm); 26% of individuals on semaglutide vs. 16% of those on placebo had increased heart rates by 20 bpm or more (82).
-Among patients with T2D, hypoglycemia occurred in 6.2% of patients treated with semaglutide vs. 2.5% of patients on placebo (87).
+Across all RCTs, participants experienced an average increase in heart rate of 1-4 beats per minute (bpm); 26% of individuals on semaglutide vs. 16% of those on placebo had increased heart rates by 20 bpm or more (84).
+Among patients with T2D, hypoglycemia occurred in 6.2% of patients treated with semaglutide vs. 2.5% of patients on placebo (89).
+Psychiatric side effects did not emerge as a treatment-related adverse event, and a real-world cohort study of over 200,000 patients found no evidence for increased risk of suicidal ideation (102).

 Like liraglutide, semaglutide is contraindicated in the setting of a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2.
 In rodents, semaglutide was found to cause thyroid C-cell tumors, but no human cases have been linked to semaglutide use.
+A narrative review of RCT and real-world data found no compelling link between semaglutide and thyroid cancer (103), and a systematic review and metaanalysis further concluded there was no increased risk of any cancer with semaglutide (104).
 Women of childbearing age should have a pregnancy test prior to starting the medicine and be using contraception while taking it.
-Semaglutide 2.4mg should be discontinued at least 2 months prior to conception per manufacturer's recommendation (82).
+Semaglutide 2.4mg should be discontinued at least 2 months prior to conception per manufacturer's recommendation (84).